Browse the Guide:

 CAGE, JOHN (1912-92).
 PAPERS AND ARTWORK, 1988-91, n.d.
 1.0 cu. ft.
 American composer and artist.
 Collection consists of writings about Cage's artwork and his work with the Mountain Lake [Virginia] Workshop in 1991, and thirty pieces of artwork by Cage.
 Also includes an exhibition catalog; a diary of Cage's Mountain Lake Workshop by Ray Kass, Professor of Art at Virginia Tech; and a photocopy of a letter from Cage to Kass.
 Ms92-057.

 CAHILL, EDWARD H. (abt.1888-1974).
 PAPERS, 1909-1976.
 0.1 cu. ft.
 VPI graduate of 1909.
 Worked for Lebanon Steel Co., then Brock and Weymouth, Inc. Veteran of World Wars I and II.
 Collection contains materials from his personal and professional life, including a hand-drawn campus map and a memorial address in which Cahill is cited.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1988-002.

 CALDWELL, WILLIAM ADDISON (1856-1910).
 PAPERS, 1875, 1878, 1910.
 0.3 cu. ft.
 Born in Craig County, Virginia; first student to enroll at the Virginia Agricultural and Mechanical College (now Virginia Tech), in October 1872.
 Graduated in 1876.
 Papers consist of Caldwell's report card from the 1875 academic year, with the envelope it was sent in; a bible given to Caldwell in 1878 as a graduation gift; a letter written by him in Wrightsville, North Carolina, in 1910, a month and a half before his death, to his niece Katherine Caldwell in Radford, Virginia; and a photograph, ca. 1900, of the Caldwell family.
 Ms88-048.